If you’re looking for cold relief and prefer to go the natural route, you should consider using hydrogen peroxide.

-If you’re looking for a natural cold relief treatment or prevention, you may want to give this one a try.
+If you’re looking for cold relief treatment or prevention, you may want to give this one a try.

 Using hydrogen peroxide in the ear for cold relief has been shown to be effective since the 1920s and is as easy as it is cost-effective.